 When a tooth is so damaged or decayed that it can no longer be restored with a filling alone, your dentist may recommend root canal therapy in Jacksonville.
-This procedure is a way to rescue a tooth that is on its last leg -- and, while root canals may have a bad reputation, there’s really nothing to fear or dread from this common treatment.
+This procedure is an advanced dentistry service that offers us a way to rescue a tooth that is on its last leg -- and, while root canals may have a bad reputation, there’s really nothing to fear or dread from this common treatment.
 Keep reading to learn more about root canals, and how getting one can save your smile.

 A root canal is necessary when the interior of the tooth, the part known as the pulp, is affected by decay or injury.
 This is usually the result of an untreated cavity or a broken tooth.
-Because the interior of the tooth houses its nerves and sensitive tissue, you are likely to feel a persistent ache when you need a root canal.
+Because the interior of the tooth houses its nerves and sensitive tissue, you are likely to feel a persistent ache when you need a root canal, which is why so many people in need of root canal come to us as dental emergencies.
 When the tissue is so damaged that it is no longer living, however, you may feel nothing at all.

 Some of the warning signs that you need a root canal include:

 Do not hesitate to contact your dentist if you experience any of the above symptoms.
 A root canal should be treated right away to prevent the spread of infection, which could put your overall health at risk.

 Most root canals are performed over the course of two visits to the dentist.
 To begin the procedure, your dentist will begin by putting together a treatment plan built specifically for you.
 Once we are ready to begin the procedure, comforting anesthesia and/or sedation will be administered to ensure that you are completely relaxed and at-ease.
 Then, the procedure is completed in a series of steps.